KJB88/KJB88.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: Personal
-description: A Brief History of Kev (A lot less enlightening than a similarly named book by a genius.
-Well, unless you like cats as much I do.)
+description: Here you'll find 'A Brief History of Kev'.
+It's a lot less enlightening than a similarly named book by a genius.
+Well, unless you like cats as much I do.
 nav: true
 nav_order: 2